shyu216/knownoevil/src/dev/unity.md

 ### What is a texture?

 A texture is a 2D image that can be applied to a 3D model or used in a shader.
 Normally it stores the RGB and alpha values of each pixel in floating point from 0 to 1.

+### How to use a DL model in Unity?

+Use the `Sentis` package.
+Removed `Ops` and `IBackend` methods, use the functional API to create and edit models instead.
+It means you do not have many operations for tensor.